HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 ### How is Wasm compressed in the wild?

-First, let's take a look at compression methods used in these raw responses.
+First, let's take a look at compression methods used in these raw responses, based on `Content-Encoding` header.
 I'll show the mobile dataset here because on mobile bandwidth is even more important, but desktop numbers are pretty similar:

 {{ figure_markup(
   caption="Compression methods.",
-  description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1660946444&format=interactive",
-  sheets_gid="189654676",
-  sql_file="compression_methods.sql",
+  description="Pie chart showing the distribution of compression methods on mobile.
+It shows that 45.6% of responses were shipped with gzip, 40.2% were uncompressed, 14.2% used Brotli, and insignificantly few used deflate.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1660946444&format=interactive", sheets_gid="189654676", sql_file="compression_methods.sql",